 Will your friend be mad?

-Maybe.
 But you’d rather have your friend mad than dead.
-And I’ve had to call campus police for someone I cared about.
+I’ve had to call campus police for someone I cared about and in this case, it was an emergency.
+The student I had been on the phone with was drunk, in deep despair and then was not answering my calls or texts and I needed to take action.
 I was very clear with campus police that they handle it with compassion.
 At least it made them think.

-When you tell someone else, a parent for example, how do you tell them?
+When you tell someone else, how do you tell them?

 “Mrs. Jones, your son Adam confided something in me you should know.
 It is very important that you take this seriously.
 He has attempted suicide and suffers from thoughts of suicide.
 These thoughts don’t go away and he’s struggling, ashamed and feeling despair.
 He is afraid to tell you because he knows how proud you are of him.
 I’m very concerned.
 Please don’t say, ‘He’s doing this to get attention.’
-He’s really struggling and if he’s attempted before, the chances he will complete a suicide are higher and I’m worried.
+I’m worried.
 Suicide is usually the result of an underlying mental health condition and I suspect depression.”

 I lost my youngest son, Charles, to suicide and although I have found emotional healing, it will hurt for the rest of my life.
 It’s a brutal grief journey.